Dimensions (mm): 126-141-116-132

 A Word About the Armada JJ, TST, and Norwalk

 I’ve always appreciated the JJ’s fresh snow performance, super easy feel, and lighter weight, but I didn’t love how it handled outside of predominantly smooth, consistent conditions.
-Groomers and fresh pow were great, but I wanted more when it came to variable conditions and the older tracked powder you’ll always find in resort—the kind you want to make the most of.
+The JJ is excellent on groomers and in fresh pow, but I wanted more when it came to variable conditions and the older tracked powder you’ll always find in resort, and that you want to make the most of.

 In that sort of stuff, unless I remained relatively light on my feet, upright, and wasn’t carrying too much speed, the JJ’s shovels tended to fold and flop.
 With a seriously tight sidecut radius and a short effective edge, it felt almost too easy to throw the ski sideways, let the tails wash, and get bucked around in crud.